 Hands down, the best time of day to water is early in the morning.
 Watering during the day can increase risk of disease.
 If you can’t water early in the morning, water late in the evening, especially before days forecasted to have dangerously high temps.

 Water at the base of the plant.
 While you can’t avoid getting some water on the leaves, avoid pointing your hose or sprinkler system directly at the plant.
 Watering the leaves can also increase the risk of disease.
 If you are hose watering, use the “shower” setting.
 Focus on one plant at a time instead of simulating a rain shower.
 When/if water starts to puddle, move to another plant and then return back to that plant when puddle has subsided.
 Think of your soil like a sponge.
 If you dip a sponge quickly, the edges only retain the water.
 But dipping multiple times, eventually the sponge (soil) will become saturated.

 Having a 2-3 inch layer of mulch around your plants will help keep water in the ground longer.
 If you have an especially large area (1,000 sq. ft+) that needs mulching, our landscape team would be happy to set up a consultation and make that happen for you.

-Love your mater and mayo sandwiches with a fresh tomato from your garden?
-Make sure your tomatoes are being water well and consistently.
+Love your tomato and mayo sandwiches with a fresh tomato from your garden?
+Make sure your tomatoes are being watered well and consistently.
 When tomatoes go from being really dry to wet and that cycle is repeated, they are more like to get disease and to crack.
-And no one wants those ugly crack in their beloved tomatoes.
+And no one wants those ugly cracks in their beloved tomatoes.

 Many of your plants will have droopy leaves in the heat of the day.
 If you are watering, and finding that the leaves are the plant are still droopy in the morning, that means you are not watering enough or you are watering too much.
 Check the soil around those plants.
 If the soil is moist, you are probably giving the plant too much water.
 If the soil is dry, you are probably not giving it enough water.